mutable-learning/notes/pages/Abstract Data Types.md

 alias:: ADT
 tags:: Algorithmics

+-
 - Why create ADTs
-  background-color:: yellow
-	- Safe from bugs :  correct today and in the future
+	- Safe from bugs
+		- correct today and in the future
-	- Easy to understand : communicating clearly with other programmers and future you
+	- Easy to understand
+		- communicating clearly with other programmers and future you
-	- Ready for change : Can accommodate change without rewriting
+	- Ready for change
+		- can accommodate change without rewriting
-- Key Idea of ADTs
+- Key idea of ADTs
-  background-color:: yellow
 	- **An [[ADT]] is characterized by the operations you can perform on it**
 	- The operations of the type constitute its [[Abstraction]].
 This is the public part, visible to clients who use the type.
 - ADTs help us to
-  background-color:: yellow
 	- separate how we use a data structure in a program from the particular form of the data structure itself
 	- address the problem of clients making assumptions about the type’s internal representation
 - Principles of ADTs
-  background-color:: yellow
 	- [[Abstraction]]
 	- [[Modularity]]
 	- [[Encapsulation]]
 	- [[Information Hiding]]
 	- [[Separation of Concerns]]
 - Classifying ADTs
-  background-color:: yellow
 	- Types, whether built-in or user-defined, can be classified as [[mutable]] or [[immutable]]
 - Classifying ADT Operations
-  background-color:: yellow
 	- [[Creators]]
 	- [[Producers]]
 	- [[Observers]]
 	- [[Mutators]]
-- Designing an abstract type
+- Designing an ADT
-  background-color:: yellow
 	- aim for a few, simple operations
 	- aim for operations to be combined in powerful ways
 	- avoid lots of complex operations.